 Then, enter paypal.com to the domain box and click the Create button.

-Now that you’ve added PayPal to the referral exclusion list, Google Analytics will track the original referral sites and provide you with accurate referral traffic data.
+Now that you’ve added PayPal to the Google Analytics referral exclusion list, it will track the original sources and provide you with accurate traffic data.

 Google Analytics normally takes 24-48 hours to apply an exclusion.
 You can check your referral source data again after that time to check if the exclusion list is working for you.

-We hope this article helped you learn how to exclude PayPal from referral traffic data in Google Analytics.
-You may also want to learn how Google Analytics works.
+We hope this article helped you learn how to set up a Google Analytics PayPal referral exclusion.
+You may also want to check out 9 Top eCommerce Metrics & KPIs to Track in Google Analytics 4.